SilentDevLAbs/SilentDevLAbs.github.io/README.md

 # HOW TO USE
 I am only showing how to use the safe tools and Activators

+### Disclaimer: if a button is red its highly suggested to leave them alone unless you know what your doing and i am not responsible for any damage created by red buttons

 First you want to download and extract the program Secondly run the software as Administrator by right clicking on Windows Master.exe and clicking 'run as administrator' Then you Should see a screen like this: